An Exciting New Study Has Concluded That Life May Exist In The ‘Water Worlds’ Of Our Solar System

 According to the Daily Mail, this revelation means that there is a very good chance that there is life of some kind in these water worlds, and this is exciting news to scientists as a recent study has also confirmed that these water worlds are in abundance, as the Inquisitr reported, with 35 percent of the exoplanets analyzed believed to contain vast amounts of water.

-As lead author Edwin Kite noted, “this really pushes back against the idea you need an Earth clone—that is, a planet with some land and a shallow ocean.”
+As lead author Edwin Kite noted, “this really pushes back against the idea you need an Earth clone — that is, a planet with some land and a shallow ocean.”

 In their new study, Kite and co-author Eric Ford from Penn State created a complex computer model with thousands of planets and then analyzed how they evolved over a period of billions of years.